Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: Introduction

-Another experimental device which can provide more information regarding the edge structure is a quantum point contact (QPC), a constriction in two-dimensional electron gas \cite{PhysRevLett.75.3340}.
-Across the QPC, shot noise can be measured to determine the charge carried by an edge mode \cite{PhysRevB.45.1742,MartinNoiseReview,Mahalu1997,PhysRevLett.79.2526,Mahalu1998,Saminadayar1998}.
-For $\nu=2/3$, the observation of a $e^2/3h$ QPC conductance plateau at a QPC transmision $1/2$ \cite{Cunningham1992,Mahalu2009}, observations consistent with the existence of neutral modes \cite{Bid2010}, and a crossover of the effective charge while changing the temperature \cite{Mahalu2009} were found.
+A somewhat more complicated experimental device which can provide more information regarding the edge structure is a quantum point contact (QPC), a constriction in the two-dimensional electron gas \cite{PhysRevLett.75.3340}.
+Across the QPC, shot noise can be measured to determine the charge carried by an edge mode \cite{PhysRevB.45.1742,MartinNoiseReview,Mahalu1997,PhysRevLett.79.2526,Mahalu1998,Saminadayar1998,Dima2023}.
+For $\nu=2/3$, the observation of a $e^2/3h$ QPC conductance plateau \cite{Cunningham1992,Mahalu2009}, measurements consistent with the existence of neutral modes \cite{Bid2010}, and a crossover of the effective charge while changing the temperature \cite{Mahalu2009} were found.
 These are incompatible with the KFP RG fixed point.
 To accommodate these experimental findings, reconstruction of the MacDonald edge was proposed leading to a new coherent intermediate RG fixed point, proposed by Wang-Meir-Gefen (WMG) \cite{Wang2013}.
 At this fixed point the edge consists of two $e/3$ charge modes counter-propagating to two neutral modes.

-Existence of a plateau at a QPC transmission (corresponding to a QPC filling) and shot noise therein can also be a consequence of equilibration among the chiral edge modes \cite{Christian2020} at finite temperatures.
+The existence of a plateau at a fractional QPC transmission (corresponding to a QPC filling) and shot noise therein can also be a consequence of equilibration among the chiral edge modes \cite{PhysRevB.101.075308} at finite temperatures.
 Charge and heat equilibrations can occur independently.
-Recently, different experiments \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022} have confirmed that the thermal equilibration length is order of magnitude larger than the charge equilibration length.
+Recently, different experiments \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022, Srivastav2022} have confirmed that the thermal equilibration length is order of magnitude larger than the charge equilibration length.
 These findings have complicated the study of the steady state of edges since different regimes of thermal equilibration can occur while charge is fully equilibrated.